katrinalaurente/katrinaysabellaurente_hello_world/README.md

-# IS312 Activity 3: Basic Web App Skeleton
+# IS312 Activity 3: Hello World
-A basic Flask web application skeleton that displays a "Hello World" message for IS 312 - Elective 5.
+This project was created for Activity 3 in the IS 312 course.
+It shows how to set up a basic website using Python by starting a local server and creating a simple web page.
+When the program runs, it displays a "Hello World" message.

-# Framework Description
+# Framework Used
-Framework Used: **Flask**

-I chose Flask for its simplicity and lightweight structure which makes it ideal for creating a quick web skeleton.
+**Flask** - A small and simple Python tool used to build websites quickly without needing complex settings.

 # How to Run the Application Locally
 1. Open PyCharm.